overlordiam/Job-Journal/README.md

 # Job-Journal

 ## Overview
 Job Journal is a comprehensive tool designed to help job seekers efficiently manage and monitor their job applications.
 This user-friendly platform ensures that you stay organized throughout your job search, keeping all essential information in one place.
-It is a full-stack application that included authentication, storage and also a statistics page.
+It is a full-stack application that includes authentication, storage and also a statistics page.
 The inspiration for this project comes from my journey of applying to many companies and losing track of them as time passes.

 ## A preview:
 <div>